Twin-width of Planar Graphs; a Short Proof: Layered Skeletal Trigraphs

-We further comment on \Cref{def:splendid}.\ref{it:Tpropert}, on the cycle $C$ bounding $\phi$ and $e\in E(C)$; since $T$ is a BFS tree of $S$, and so the edge $e$ cannot join vertices of distances from the root differing by more than~$1$, each of the two $T$-vertical paths forming $C-e$ must be of length at least $1$ and $u$ must be the vertex of $C$ closest to the root of~$T$ (cf.~\Cref{def:splendid}.\ref{it:nosinkred}).
-In a follow-up note we also stress that the subgraph of $H_\phi\subseteq H$ induced by $U_\phi\cup V(C)$ need not be planar (since non-planarity may easily be introduced by contractions), and some vertices of $H_\phi$ may atually belong to layers of $\ca L$ which are higher than the maximum layer intersecting $V(C)$.
+\Cref{def:splendid} is illustrated, with comments, in \Cref{fig:splendid}.
+In regard of the definition we stress that the subgraph $H_\phi\subseteq H$ of an $S$-face $\phi$ induced by $U_\phi\cup V(C)$ need not be planar (since non-planarity may easily be introduced by contractions), and some vertices of $H_\phi$ may actually belong to layers of $\ca L$ which are higher than the maximum layer intersecting $V(C)$.

 The following simple proof also approachably illustrates \Cref{def:splendid} (especially~\ref{def:splendid}.\ref{it:tworedin}). \begin{lemma} Every splendid layered skeletal trigraph has maximum red degree at most~$11$. \end{lemma} \begin{proof} Let $(H,S,\ca L)$ be a splendid layered skeletal trigraph.
 By \Cref{def:skeletal}, every red edge of $H$ must have one or both ends in~$V(H)\setminus V(S)$, and must be within the same or consecutive layers of~$\ca L$.
-Hence for $S=\emptyset$ we immediately get a upper bound of $4+3+4=11$ on the red degree.
+Hence for $S=\emptyset$ we immediately get an upper bound of $4+3+4=11$ on the red degree.
 For the rest we assume $S\not=\emptyset$.

-Consider a vertex $v\in V(S)$ and a face $\phi$ of $S$ incident to~$v$.
-By \Cref{def:splendid}.\ref{it:nosinkred}, $v$ can have red edges into $U_\phi$ only if $v$ is not the sink of~$\phi$.
-Let $r$ denote the root of the BFS tree $T\subseteq S$ by \Cref{def:splendid}.\ref{it:Tpropert}.
+Consider a vertex $v\in V(S)$.
+Then $v$ has no red edges into vertices of $S$ by \Cref{def:skeletal}.
+If $\phi$ is a face of $S$ incident to~$v$, then, by \Cref{def:splendid}.\ref{it:nosinkred}, $v$ can have red edges into $U_\phi$ only if $v$ is not the sink of~$\phi$.
+Let $r$ be the root of the BFS tree $T\subseteq S$ by \Cref{def:splendid}.\ref{it:Tpropert}.
 Then $v=r$ is the sink of every incident face, and for every $v\not=r$ we have only two faces of $S$ such that $v$ is not the sink of them -- these are the two faces adjacent to the parental edge of $v$ in $T$ (the edge pointing towards the root~$r$).
 Let these two faces of $v$ be $\phi_1$ and $\phi_2$.
-By \Cref{def:splendid}.\ref{it:onerich}, we may assume that $\phi_1$ is not rich, and then $v$ can have at most $1+1+1=3$ red neighbours in $U_{\phi_1}$.
-Likewise, thanks to \Cref{def:splendid}.\ref{it:tworedin}, $v$ can have at most $3+4=7$ red neighbours in $U_{\phi_2}$ even if rich, altogether $3+7<11$.
+By \Cref{def:splendid}.\ref{it:onerich}, we may up to symmetry assume that $\phi_1$ is $1$-reduced, and then $v$ can have at most $1+1+1=3$ red neighbours in $U_{\phi_1}$.
+The same is true if $\phi_2$ is $1$-reduced.
+Moreover, by \Cref{def:splendid}.\ref{it:tworedin}, $v$~can have at most $3+4=7$ red neighbours in $U_{\phi_2}$ even if $\phi_2$ is not $1$-reduced.
+Altogether,~$3+3<3+7<11$.